dmoles/ttrpg-ml/src/background.md

 ## Domain

+I myself am a dilettante when it comes to tabletop role-playing games (RPGs), more of a collector than a player and more of an accumulator than a collector, but I find the theory of game design and the history of games and gaming interesting, and include among my friends many more serious hobbyists, including some successful independent game designers.

-For my project, I propose to develop a metadata schema for describing tabletop role-playing game (RPG) systems—that is, not games themselves, but families of games defined by shared rules, design decisions, and in some cases (e.g. Alder, n.d.[^alder-nd]) even theme and emotional tone.
+For my project, I propose to develop a metadata schema for describing tabletop RPG systems—that is, not games themselves, but families of games defined by shared rules, design decisions, and in some cases (e.g. Alder, n.d.[^alder-nd]) even theme and emotional tone.
 Some, such as the d20 System[^wizards-2004] published by Wizards of the Coast as a derivative of the long-running Dungeons & Dragons series, are rigidly defined, intended and licensed for commercial use; others, such as Vincent Baker’s Powered by the Apocalypse[^baker-2019], are more like philosophical approaches to game design open for adoption and adaptation, in whole or in part, by both amateur and professional designers.

 Each system captures a set of design decisions and intentions that differentiate the systems from one another while creating commonalities